 From March to November 2013, Cancer Research UK piloted the CDS tool in 439 GP practices in England.12 While the study did not measure the impact of the tool on the number of cancer diagnoses made by GPs, it did find that:

 - the cancer risk calculated by the CDS tool was the same in 54% of people, higher in 31% of people and lower in 15% of people when compared with the risk perceived by GPs

-- 20% of people were referred, 23% of people underwent further testing and no further action was taken in 47% of people when GPs used the CDS tool
+- 20% of people were referred and 23% of people underwent further testing, while no further action was taken in 47% of people when GPs used the CDS tool

 - for 19% of people, GPs reported that they would not have taken further action had they not used the CDS tool.12